benotman/mdn/README.md

 ---- end of content type ----

-In the next release, the content type will be created programmatically on install
+Note that in the next release, the content type will be created programmatically on install.